nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Archives all employees in the _Employee Directory_ pane.
 * If _Employee Directory_ currently shows a list of archived employees (archived employees are displayed with a red color label, named as `[Archived]`, in front of the name), command `c-active-list` needs to be used first to see a list of all your employees.
-Then, `c-archive INDEX` can be used to archive a specific employee identified by `INDEX`.
+Then, `c-archive-all` can be used to archive all employees.

 Examples: